gsokolow/Flooding-and-Healthcare-2024/docs/report/analysis_plan.md

 Data sources may include plans for observing and recording **primary data** or descriptions of **secondary data**.
 For secondary data sources with numerous variables, the analysis plan authors may focus on documenting only the variables intended for use in the study.

 Primary data sources for the study are to include ... .
+HEALTHCARE DATASET?
 Secondary data sources for the study are to include ... .
-ALL SECONDARY?
+CENSUS DATA ALL SECONDARY?
 NEXT; ADD IN THE GEOMETRY, WHICH HAS TO BE DOWNLOADED SEP.
 WE WILL USE MATCHING 2018 FOR EASE (?)
+***IMPORTANT CODING NOTES FROM JOE FEB 13 AM
+PININV DOES THE SAME THING THAT CREATING A NEW CONDA ENVIRONMENT DOES.
+DELETE THE FILES CREATED FOR IT AND STICK W CONDA, DOCUMENTING ALL DEPENDENCIES AND NEWLY IMPORTED BACKAGES IN THE REQUIREMENTS .TXT FILE.
+GO TO OSM WEBSITE FOR INSTRUCTIONS ON CREATING A CLEAN CONDA ENVIRONMENT AND DOWNLOADING OSM AS THE FIRST PACKAGE TO AVOID HEADACHES DOWN THE LINE.
+MAYBE ADJUST THE DOWNLOADED XLSX FILE AND USE CSV INSTEAD.

+WHEN IT COMES TIME FOR NETWORK ANALYSIS, SEE BEN CORDOLA'S FINAL PROJECT AND OR SAM REUBEN'S INDEP STUDY FOR SIMPLIFIED NETWORK ANALYSIS CODE.

 Each of the next subsections describes one data source.